MikeCaldera/Udev/README.md

     add|change: Covers both new disks and changes, keeping symlinks rock-solid.

 Think of it like labeling a seat at a table: add assigns the label when someone sits down, but change fixes it if they switch chairs later.
 With add|change, your labels always match the right person—er, disk!
 This help file should be easy to follow for someone new to udev rules while still providing enough detail for practical understanding.
-Let me know if you'd like adjustments!